BirdeeHub/nix-wrapper-modules/README.md

 })
 ```

+## alternatives

+- [wrapper-manager](https://github.com/viperML/wrapper-manager) by viperML.
+This project focuses more on a single module system, configuring wrappers and exporting them.
+This was an inspiration when building this library, but I wanted to have a more granular approach with a single module per package and a collection of community made modules.

+- [lassulus/wrappers](https://github.com/Lassulus/wrappers) the inspiration for the `.apply` interface for this library.

 ## Technical Details

 ### evalModule

 Creates a reusable wrapper module with type-safe configuration options via the module system

 Takes a module as its argument.
-To submit a module, this function must be able to evaluate it.
+To submit a module to this repo, this function must be able to evaluate it.

 ### wrapModule Function